anywhichway/josedb/README.md

 same objects that are saved.
 The database will also "learn" constructors at runtime and will be able to return instances of objects that were saved before the constructor was passed to the database so long as the database is not shutdown.

-Finally, `JOSEDb` provides metadata mechanism to store additional information about JSON objects on any key a developer may choose.
+Finally, `JOSEDb` provides a metadata mechanism to store additional information about JSON objects on any key a developer may choose.

 ## Installation